 Signs You’re Getting Bad Money Advice

-Bad money advice doesn’t always sound horrible in the moment.
-To catch it before you fall for it, look out for these red flags.
+Bad money advice doesn’t always sound horrible at the time.
+To spot it before you fall for it, look out for these red flags.

 You Can’t Find the Facts

-If there’s no way to see if these money claims work, you probably want to take a step back and avoid it.
+If there’s no way to tell if a money claim is true, you probably want to take a step back and avoid it.
 In addition to finding trusted online resources, consider reaching out to a licensed financial professional to clarify the claim.

 Lack of Credentials

 When listening to financial advice, such as a TikTok, on the best stock to invest in right now, it’s important to ask one key question: Do you know who’s giving this information to you?

 The UK-based Financial Conduct Authority recently conducted research regarding the investing habits of younger individuals, stating that they get involved in higher-risk investments than generations before them.
 As a result of the research, they released a warning, noting the reliance on “contemporary media” for tips and news could have harmful effects.
 “These younger investors may have the lowest levels of financial resilience, making them more vulnerable to investment loss,” the warning said.

 “True financial professionals lead with their credentials,” James said.
 “They will disclose if they are a registered financial advisor, counselor, or educator.
 If their social accounts do not show any signs, they are probably not worth listening to.
 Be very wary of those promising guaranteed returns or offering investing advice with no credentials.”

 If you think you’ve found a fraud, you can report them to your state’s office of financial regulation.